 It’s always preconceived ideas and stereotypical thinking.
 Society has an idea fixed in their head of what autism SHOULD look like?

 It can be troublesome a thought to ponder on.
-My Father would be insulted if someone was to directly refer to him as autistic or Aspergic because in his eyes he is being referred to as less than ‘normal’ which is what he regards any flaw as in the first place!
+My Father was always insulted if someone was to directly refer to him as autistic or Aspergic because in his eyes he was being referred to as less than ‘normal’ which is what he regarded any flaw as in the first place!

 But so many diagnosed under the spectrum prefer to not even come out about their autism in the first place for they too fear the stigma attached as well as the taboo issues connected to autism.
-In my Father’s eyes he is better than autistic, because he is normal.
-In his eyes being autistic is not normal, irrelevant that his Son believes him to be under the spectrum.
-But my Father is NOT alone; many prefer the sanctuary of normalcy.
+In my Father’s eyes he was better than autistic, because he was normal.
+In his eyes being autistic was not normal, irrelevant that his Son believed him to be under the spectrum.
+But my Father was NOT alone; many prefer the sanctuary of normalcy.

 When l was diagnosed it was welcomed for finally l could attribute my identity properly and align it with my soul.
 Sure l still had many questions, but now at least l knew l wasn’t going mad as the medical professionals had hinted at for years and years!